ssmirr/appdev-chapters/minimal-javascript.md

 Ok, I know this is a contrived example, but the point is: _What if the user of the method needs some information within their block that only the method can provide?_ That sounds like a job for a block variable!

-Here's what the caller of the method would really like to do: make up a name for a block variable, say `edge`, and then use it within the block:
+Here's what the caller of the method would really like to do — make up a name for a block variable, say `edge`, and then use it within the block:

 ```ruby
 border(40, "*") do |edge|